egeback/egeback.github.io/wiki/longhorn.md

   AWS_ENDPOINTS: aHR0cHM6Ly9taW5pb2xhYi5yYW5jaGVyLm9uZTo0NDM=
 ```

 Compose a backup target endpoint URL that should follow this format: “s3://bucket_name@region/folder”.
 Home lab installations does not generally specify a region a dummy url can be used.
-Based on that format, the backup target URL will be:
+Based on that format, the backup target URL can be:
 ```
 s3://rancherbackups@europe-west1/longhorn
 ```